-- 14.1 The accounting officer must ensure that no credit card or debit card linked to the Municipality's bank account is issued to any official, political office bearer or councillor. - 14.2 Where officials, political office bearers or councillors incur expenditure in relation to official municipal activities, such officials, political office bearers or councillors must use their personal credit cards or cash, or arrangements made by the Municipality, and request reimbursement in accordance with the written approved policy and processes. - 14.3 The use of a petrol card or garage card is only permitted for the vehicle of the Executive Mayor.
-This card will be utilised in accordance with the Travel and Subsistence Policy and Procedures of George Municipality to avoid misuse thereof.
+- 14.1 The accounting officer must ensure that no credit card or debit card linked to the Municipality's bank account is issued to any official, political office bearer or councillor. - 14.2 Where officials, political office bearers or councillors incur expenditure in relation to official municipal activities, such officials, political office bearers or councillors must use their personal credit cards or cash, or arrangements made by the Municipality, and request reimbursement in accordance with the written approved policy and processes. - 14.3 -Garage cards will be utilised in accordance with the Travel and Subsistence Policy and Procedures of George Municipality to avoid misuse thereof.
 Cost containment measures should be applied in managing and planning trips.